praveensivakumar1998/simple-djongo-app-docker/README.md

 ### output:
 `Successfully built c875dd706215`

-`Successfully tagged praveensivakumardockerimg1:latest`
+`Successfully tagged praveensivakumar/dockerimg1:latest`

+`docker images` -> to view the docker images in your server

 ### 2. Docker Run:
-`docker run -it praveensivakumardockerimg1:latest`
+`docker run -it praveensivakumar/dockerimg1:latest`

 `-it` tells docker that it should open an interactive container instance